Ttokkime/Lab-2/README.md

 ## Performing vulnerability scans on target IP subnetworks using Nessus Scans
 ## Assessing vulnerability assessment scans in order to identify vulnerabilities
+By using the vulnerability scans that were performed on target IP subnetworks using Nessus Scans